 - 1. Tests to determine an appropriate hearing aid. - 2.
-Hearing aids or tests to determine their efficacy; except as specifically provided in this section, or as provided under a Hearing Services Rider, if applicable.
+Hearing tests to determine hearing aid efficacy; except as specifically provided in this section, or as provided under a Hearing Services Rider, if applicable. - 3.
+Replacement of parts including cords and batteries. - 4.
+Replacement of lost or broken hearing aid. - 5.
+Repair of hearing aid beyond one year. - 6.
+Comfort, convenience, or luxury equipment or features. - 7.
+Hearing aids prescribed and ordered prior to coverage or after termination of coverage.